 Until further notice, the New Balance Community Room, Little Sprouts Community Room and Suite 103 will be available only to our tenant organizations and groups who have ongoing, regular reservations at the Community Center.

-All activities in the community rooms will be limited to no more than 10 attendees.
-Rigorous physical activities (that generate perspiration) will not be permitted in any of these rooms.
 Until further notice, these rooms will not be available for one-time reservations (parties, fundraisers, etc).

 Groups interested in utilizing the community rooms must submit a request to PSF Community Center.